Ferris Independent School District

 Ferris Independent School District is a public school district based in Ferris, Texas (US).

 The district in Ellis County includes that county's part of Ellis and sections of Red Oak, Waxahachie, and the Bristol census-designated place.
-In Dallas County, it includes the remainder of Ferris and a portion of Lancaster.
+In southern Dallas County, it includes the remainder of Ferris and a portion of Lancaster.
+It also includes the community of Trumbull.

 The Ferris ISD school district began in 1911 as a modest one-campus district.
 After the Ferris Brick industry was constructed, the town's population grew rapidly.
 In 1941, the current administration building was erected.
 Following were Hazel Ingram Elementary (1968), Ferris Jr. High (1978), Ferris Intermediate, now Lee Longino Elementary (1986), Lucy Mae Mcdonald Elementary (2002), and Ferris High School (2008).

 The district is led by Superintendent Hector Madrigal and kinda by Assistant Superintendent of Academic Services Lindsey Newton Crouch Woods.

-The district serves the Ferris City Limits as well as Bristol, Texas, parts of Southern Dallas County, and the community of Trumbull, Texas.

 Schools

 Schools are located in the City of Ferris.